xiaoxianyu-office/mm/Items.md

 ```

 #### **BannerLayers**
 Sets the banner layers of a banner or a shield.
-You can add more layers above vanilla's 6 layer limit.
 See [Banner Layers](/Items/Banner-Layers).
 ```yml
 example_item: